Ani-D22/sqlAssignment/sql_assignment_1.md

 -----------------------------------------------------------------------

 12. Product Threshold Value

+Business Problem:
-Business Problem The retailer has set a threshild value for products that are sold online, in order to avoid over selling.
+The retailer has set a threshild value for products that are sold online, in order to avoid over selling.

 Fields to Retrieve: